 3. Do you want to hold Ocean Protocol for the long term?

 If you think it’s prospects are good, then yes you want to hold it for a while.
 Likewise if you want to use the marketplace to make money from data you own, or stake coins as collateral on other data sets, buy and hold it so you have the option.
 Here are some last things to consider before you buy.

 Considerations for a long term investment strategy

-Long term investors who are bullish about a coin’s prospects should buy some straight away.
-Set up an exchange account and dive in.
-You want to think about getting a wallet to store your coins as well.
+Long term investors who are bullish about a coin’s prospects should think about getting some straight away.
+An exchange platform is the best place to buy Ocean Protocol coins in the UK, and you want to think about getting a wallet to store your coins as well.

 Considerations for a short term trading strategy